ResumeToolsResources

 Writing a top-notch resume for a bankruptcy attorney involves showcasing your legal expertise along with unique attributes that set you apart.
 Beyond standard sections like experience and education, including additional sections can offer hiring managers a better sense of your well-rounded capabilities and personality.

-• Language section — Highlight proficiency in languages such as Spanish or Mandarin to show valuable communication skills with diverse clients.
+• Language section — Highlight proficiency in languages such as Spanish or Mandarin to show valuable communication Skills with diverse clients.

 • Hobbies and interests section — Appeal to hiring managers by displaying interests like chess or running to demonstrate strategic thinking and perseverance.